DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - TACACS+ uses TCP port 49, providing a higher level of reliability for the packet transmissions

 - 5.6.5 Credential Managment System
-    - **Password Vault**: stored locally on the device and stores password so the user doesnt have to remember them
+    - 🗳️**Password Vault**: stored locally on the device and stores password so the user doesnt have to remember them
        - uses trong encyrption e.g AES-256 for secure storage
        - only as secure as the secure owner password used to protect the vault itself
        - Often uses MFA
        - Some password vaults exists in the cloud for DevOps scenarios
-    - **Key Managment Systems**: CSPs offer a cloud service for centralized secure stroage and access for application secrets called vaults.
+    - 🗳️**Key Managment Systems**: CSPs offer a cloud service for centralized secure stroage and access for application secrets called vaults.
 In Azure (Key Vault), in AWS (KMS), in Google Cloud (KMS Vault)
        - secrets can include API keys, passwords, certificates, tokens, cryptographic keys
        - The services will typicall offer programmatic access via API to support DevOps and CI/CD
        - Access control is handled at the vault-instance level and often at a secret level within
        - Secrets and keys can be protected either by software of by FIPS 14-2(3) Level 2 validated HSMs.
+    - 🗳️**Enterprise password management tools** allow passwords to be securely generated, stored, and managed.
+They can provide logs of who uses passwords, when they were updated, and if they meet complexity and other requirements.
+Of course, this means that the keys to your environment are all in one place, so securing and managing the enterprise password manager is very important!

 ***Authorization Mecahanisms***